Hamilton Heights, Manhattan: Notable sites

-Hamilton Heights is the home of City College of New York (CCNY), Dance Theatre of Harlem, The Harlem School of the Arts and Aaron Davis Hall.
+Hamilton Heights is the home of City College of New York (CCNY), Dance Theatre of Harlem, The Harlem School of the Arts, and Aaron Davis Hall.

-Historic Hamilton Heights comprises the Hamilton Heights Historic District and the Hamilton Heights/Sugar Hill Historic District Extension, both designated by the New York City Landmarks Preservation Commission.
+Nearly all of Hamilton Heights is on a district listed on the National Register of Historic Places.
+Historic Hamilton Heights comprises the Hamilton Heights Historic District and the Hamilton Heights/Sugar Hill Historic District Extension, both designated by the New York City Landmarks Preservation Commission and listed on the NRHP.
+The West Harlem Historic District, comprising the area west of Broadway from 135th to 153rd Streets, is also on the NRHP.
 One of the highest hills in Hamilton Heights slopes up from the Hudson River at 155th Street, and contains the Trinity Cemetery.
-Many individual buildings in the district are also landmarked, including Shepard Hall on the CCNY campus, and the building that once housed The High School of Music & Art.
+Many individual buildings in the district are also landmarked, including the North Campus of CCNY, the building that once housed the High School of Music & Art, and the former 32nd Police Precinct Station.

 The Audubon Mural Project paints the neighborhood with images of the birds depicted by John James Audubon in his early 19th century folio The Birds of America.